ArtsEducationEventsNewsReligion

 Mag. phil.
 Verena Schnitzhofer

 Verena Schnitzhofer is Executive Assistant at the Quo Vadis Institute, but also trained in ancient history in Vienna (A) and Perugia (I).
 Currently, she is involved in a smaller historical research project on the Anabaptists in Austria and has written articles on the local groups in Lower Austria and Salzburg.
 She is passionate about art, history, culture, and its influence on today’s society, and loves to explore old towns by walking tours.
-She is married to Fritz and they reside in Salzburg, Austria.
+She is married to Fritz.

 Practical Information

-• Cost: 799 EUR (Includes accommodation, transport from arrival to departure, meals & non-alcoholic drinks, lectures, and entries for all scheduled events.)
+- Cost: Depends on the lengths of the tour.
+For the full tour we charge 799 EUR (Includes accommodation, transport from arrival to departure, meals & non-alcoholic drinks, lectures, and entries for all scheduled events.)

 For more information, terms and conditions, and to register, contact: events@qvi.eu